Dudycodes/LSM303DLH_pico/README.md

-After you've wired your LSM303DLH breakout board run the example I2C bus scan to get the two I2C interface adressess (The IC has two interfaces - one for the accelerometr and second for the magnetometr, but you can address both tools from the same interface) and update the inteface adresses in lsm303dlh.h
+After you've wired your LSM303DLH breakout board run the example I2C bus scan to get the two I2C interface adressess (The IC has two interfaces - one for the accelerometr and second for the magnetometr) and update the inteface adresses in lsm303dlh.h

 Or alternatively you can run [my altered version of the scan](https://github.com/Dudycodes/i2c_bus_scan_usb_pico)